pym7857/Price_Change_Prediction/README.md

 ![pearson](./SampleImages/pearson.jpg)
 ![pearson_table](./SampleImages/pearson_table.png)
 <br><br>
 After finishing that work, we sholud got crawling data on National Weather Service.
 There, we got the weather data which only we want.
-Finally, We could get learning_data approximately data of about 7000.
+Finally, We could got learning_data approximately data of about 7000.
 <br><br>
 ![7610_data](./SampleImages/7610_data.PNG)